ACINQ/eclair/docs/release-notes/eclair-v0.14.0.md

 With this release, eclair requires using Bitcoin Core 30.x.
 Newer versions of Bitcoin Core may be used, but have not been extensively tested.

+### Remove support for non-anchor channels

+We remove the code used to support legacy channels that don't use anchor outputs or taproot.
+If you still have such channels, eclair won't start: you will need to close those channels, and will only be able to update eclair once they have been successfully closed.

 ### Channel Splicing